roxgib/anki-contanki/README.md

 Platform Specific
  - Volume controls only work on MacOS
+ - Steam Deck is currently unsupported while we wait for Qt to upgrade to a newer Chromium version or find a workaround

  Controller Specific
  - Only a single Joy-Con can be used at a time.
 Support for using Joy-Cons as a single controller is planned.